The Guidance To Liquidate Your Debt Through Chapter 7

-In general, people file Chapter 7 to eliminate credit cards, medical bills, judgments, repossessions, mortgage deficiencies, and certain personal taxes.
-A Chapter 7 Bankruptcy also allows you to surrender a house or a car that is worth less than the balance of the mortgage or loan and to terminate a lease early without repercussion.
+In general, people file Chapter 7 to eliminate credit card debt, medical bills, judgments, repossessions, mortgage deficiencies, and certain personal taxes.
+A Chapter 7 bankruptcy also allows you to surrender a house or a car that is worth less than the balance of the mortgage or loan and to terminate a lease early without repercussion.